DATA-606-SPRING-2023-THU/mercy_data606/src/README.md

-## You can see the Initial EDA part in the Draft_proposal.ipynb file
+## You can see the Initial EDA part in the Draft_proposal_EDA.ipynb file